 Alain Wyffels - former Mayor Langemark - Poelkapelle

 Marie Pierre Williams

-All friends receive dedicated invitations to the TMYS annual ceremony, annual Friends newsletter, Friends of the TMYS bronze membership pin badge.
+All friends including honorary members receive dedicated invitations to the TMYS annual ceremony, annual Friends newsletter & bronze membership pin badges.

-the late Lt (Retd) Eric Smallwood RTR.
+Lt (Retd) Eric Smallwood RTR.

 Lt Eric Smallwood was a Troop Leader who commanded a troop of Comet tanks from the 1st Royal Tank Regiment during the allied assault through Netherlands and into Germany during WW2.